apache/druid/docs/querying/groupbyquery.md

 ### Memory tuning and resource limits

-When using groupBy, four parameters control resource usage and limits:
+When using groupBy, the following parameters control resource usage and limits:

 - `druid.processing.buffer.sizeBytes`: size of the off-heap hash table used for aggregation, per query, in bytes.
 At most `druid.processing.numMergeBuffers` of these will be created at once, which also serves as an upper limit on the